HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 Next, declare an empty list called something like rawData.
 We'll use this to hold onto all the information we first grab from django before we can format it.
 Then, grab your data from your django model using a loop!
 Write a for loop which works ```for``` element ```in``` NAME_OF_DJANGO_MODEL```.objects.all()``` and append, as its own list, to rawData.
 For example, the QMH map version of this looks like:
 ```
+# the head of the geojson file
+	output = \
+	    ''' \

+	    '''

 rawData = []
 	for e in PlaceToMap.objects.all():
-		rawData.append([e.latitude, e.longitude, e.Name, e.Year, e.Count])
+		rawData.append([e.latitude, e.longitude, e.Name, e.Year, e.Count]) #Note that we're appending a list here.
 ```
 Here, PlaceToMap is the name of the model, and latitude, longitute, Name, Year, and Count are the names of the data fields.
 This is the django way to talk about a model's data points and data fields in views.py!
+Note that this ordering matches our template exactly: geoJSON wants latitude and longitude first (in the "coordinates" fields) then our properties in arbitrary but particular order we specified when we made the template.

 At this point, rawData is a list of lists, where each sublist is a comma-separated list of data fields for each particular data point.
 Now, we want to force all of this raw data, one point at a time, through the template we made and accumulate it into a variable to return.
-The code for this step from the maps example looks like:
+The code for this step from the QMH example looks like:
 ```
 for row in rawData:
 	lat = row[0]
 	lon = row[1]
 	name = row[2]
-	pop = row[3]
+	year = row[3]
+	count = row[4]
 	output += template % (row[0], (row[1]), row[2], row[3], row[4])
 ```
 In short, for each element of rawData, shove that data into the template and then accumulate into the output variable, which we'll return in the next step.
 One trick to this whole process is to remember the order in which you are pulling and placing each field's values; we know the value corresponding to latitute comes first since we append it to rawData first, etc. Be careful to not mix up data values!
-That's why variables lat, lon, name, and pop are declared even though we don't end up actually using them :).
+That's why variables lat, lon, name, year, and count are declared even though we don't end up actually using them :).

 Simply modify this for loop to fit your data, keeping in mind that the 0th item of each sublist in rawData corresponds to the first data field, the 1st to the second, etc.